RedBirdOBX/City-Info-API-Demo/README.md

 **1.1.0**
 9.4.2019
 Full integration of Swashbuckle (Swagger, Swagger UI), versioning, and Basic Authentication on new resource called City Summary - a hypothetical secured, set of resources at `https://city-info-api-demo-prod.azurewebsites.net/api/v2.0/cities/reporting/summary`.

+**1.2.0**
+11.10.2019
+Replaced all database record identifiers in routes with guids.
+Now, regardless of where or how the data is stored, the identifiers will always remain the same.